DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 The user can then download the formatted JSON file and visualize with any text editor.
 In addition, the Firefox web browser will automatically open any _.json_ file in an expandible/collapsible format.

-A **supplementary video tutorial** ```hyperlink pending``` is available in th DTM-Tools publication, illustrating the structure and interpretation of the JSON output file, and the use of pymongo script to query individual and cohort results.
+A **supplementary video tutorial** ```hyperlink pending``` is available in th DTM-Tools publication, illustrating the structure and interpretation of the JSON output file, and the use of our pymongo scripts to query individual and cohort results.

+## Sample MongoDB queries

+Any non-relational database can be employed.
+We provide here some commands that the development team uses to import and analyze documents in MongoDB for your reference.

+To import in bulk all .rylanout.jsons (DTM-Tools output files) saved in a directory:

+	find . -regex '.*/[^/]*.json' | xargs -L 1 mongoimport --db databaseName --collection tableName --file

+To list the runID and Input File name for a document that contains a specific additionalFinding:

+	db.databaseName.find({"additionalFindings.CHROM19:45321793:G:T.gene":"BCAM"},{"_id":0,"runId":1,"inputFile":1})

+To count the documents that predict homozygosity for s8a (Fyb) and homozygosity for the s8b (GATA box mutation):

+	db.databaseName.count({$and:[{"findings.s8a.zygosity":2},{"findings.s8b.zygosity":2}]})

+To list the runIDs for all documents that predict homozygosity for s8a (Fyb) and homozygosity for the s8b (GATA box mutation):

+	db.databaseName.find({$and:[{"findings.s8a.zygosity":2},{"findings.s8b.zygosity":2}]},{"_id" : 0,"runId":1})

+To list the runIDs for all documents that have a certain allele (s6a in this case) not classified and not filtered:

+	db.databaseName.find({$nor:[{"findings.s6a.determination":"classified"},{"findings.s6a.determination":"filtered"}]},{"_id" : 0,"runId":1})

 ## Pymongo scripts